KiranJITdesign/-mousekeyboard-controller/README.md

 A real-time phone-to-PC remote trackpad system built using Node.js, Express, and Socket.IO.
 This project transforms a smartphone into a wireless touchpad, keyboard, and motion controller for a Windows computer.

+# Direct run in windows

+ # requirment
+•node.js installed
+•same wifi should be connected to both laptop and mobile phone

+  # open vs code terminal (for windows only)
+1 npm install -g mousekeyboard-controller-kiran
+2 mousecontroller

 ## Features

 * Real-time wireless mouse control